 Junko Yamashita of the Information Systems Department had this to say about that situation.
 “Unlike enterprises that have their own CSIRT system in place, there are no security specialists in our departments, and operations are outsourced.
 However, guaranteed protection of our AWS website content and applications are an absolute essential requirement.
 For that reason we “security amateurs” felt that the WAF (Web Application Firewall), even if outsourced, requires proper operation even with minimal resources, and is therefore indispensable.”

 As Yokogawa Electric expands globally and gains recognition, its corporate website is subject to numerous overseas attacks, especially from Asian countries.
 The frequency of these attacks is especially high during long holiday seasons such as during New Year’s or during the summer Obon (Japanese Buddhist custom to pay homage to ancestors) holidays.
-Of course, countermeasures were devised to eliminate these attacks even during the previous on-premise days.
-Although the attacks at that time did not lead to any actual damage such a site tampering, the security-related workload, such as log analysis, was still a major burden.
-With the transitioning to website the workload of the in-department security manager has lightened.
-From mid 2014, WAF was implemented to provide greater protection for the website against a wider range of attacks
+Of course, countermeasures were devised to eliminate these attacks even during the previous on-premises days.
+Although the attacks at that time did not lead to any actual damage such as site tampering, the security-related workload, such as log analysis, was still a major burden.
+With the transitioning of the website to the cloud, the workload of the in-department security manager has lightened.
+And the WAF implementation to provide greater protection for the website against a wider range of attacks

 The Implementation Process: Deploying Imperva as the only WAF for AWS that Enables a Security Gateway

-While looking for solution, we learned about Imperva when we checked the results of the survey that Gartner conducted into security solutions.
-Imperva’s SecureSphere for AWS protected applications hosted on the Amazon cloud from attacks targeting the Web.
+While looking for a solution, we learned about Imperva when we checked the results of the survey that Gartner conducted into security solutions.
+Imperva WAF Gateway for AWS protected applications hosted on the Amazon cloud from attacks targeting the Web.
 It was a solution that could prevent data infringement, and it was extremely simple to operate.
 Their features coincided with our key requirements.
-Furthermore, in the latter half of 2014, VPC Peering was also enabled, which was a key factor in realizing a security gateway.
-“In addition to the overwhelming high performance results of the WAF, and the ease of operation, Imperva’s SecureSphere for AWS was the only solution that enabled a security gateway in the AWS infrastructure.” said Junko Yamashita.
-“Consequently, we decided to use it as the only solution that met all of our security requirements.
-The official decision to use SecureSphere for AWS was made, and actual use commenced in April of 2015”.
+Furthermore, in the latter half of the year, VPC Peering was also enabled, which was a key factor in realizing a security gateway.
+“In addition to the overwhelming high performance results of the WAF, and the ease of operation, Imperva WAF Gateway for AWS was the only solution that enabled a security gateway in the AWS infrastructure.” said Junko Yamashita.
+“Consequently, we decided to use it as the only solution that met all of our security requirements.”

 RESULTS: Security-related workload has been reduced, and we have been able to use our internal human resources for work with greater added value.

-Masayuki Yoshida in the YGSP Department of the Information Systems Headquarters that is involved in running the website along with Junko Yamashita says, “I feel that in addition to the ease of operation, the simplicity of installation and tuning is also a merit of SecureSphere for AWS.
+Masayuki Yoshida in the YGSP Department of the Information Systems Headquarters that is involved in running the website along with Junko Yamashita said, “I feel that in addition to the ease of operation, the simplicity of installation and tuning is also a merit of WAF Gateway for AWS.
 The installation was completed very quickly, and we were able to move right ahead with narrowing down possible blockages while the data was running.
 Ever since its installation a year and a half ago, we’ve had no trouble related to the WAF.”
 Currently our website, which includes our customer portal, has been set up to output our logs to Amazon S3 and analyze them with Splunk.
 “I’m quite sure that very few businesses have an in-house CSIRT set up specifically for security purposes.
-And when the manager who is operating the web is far from being a security specialist, much like ourselves, I believe that introducing the SecureSphere for AWS is the best possible solution. “ (Junko Yamashita)
+And when the manager who is operating the web is far from being a security specialist, much like ourselves, I believe that introducing the WAF Gateway for AWS is the best possible solution,“ said Junko Yamashita.

 Future Prospects: Establishing a User Group to Optimize Imperva’s Capabilities

-Yokogawa Electric, which has enjoyed the good results it had hoped to achieve from the introduction of Imperva solutions, such as a lighter security-related workload and more effective use of its in-house resources, plans to continue to utilize SecureSphere for AWS and continue to fully protect its website.
+Yokogawa Electric, which has enjoyed the good results it had hoped to achieve from the introduction of Imperva solutions, such as a lighter security-related workload and more effective use of its in-house resources, plans to continue to utilize WAF Gateway for AWS and continue to fully protect its website.

 Junko Yamashita touched on some new measures intended to further enhance the Imperva solution.
 She referred to a user group being established in the future, saying,